Putin gets what he didn't want: Ukraine army closer to West

 But sustaining that military aid won’t be easy.
 It is costly and, for some supplier nations, politically risky.
 It also is being taken out of Western stockpiles that at some point will need to be replenished.
 That is why U.S. Defense Secretary Lloyd Austin convened a meeting Tuesday at Germany’s Ramstein air base to work out ways to keep it going, now and for the long run.
 Defense ministers and top military leaders from approximately 40 countries participated.

-The goal, Austin said, is not just to support Ukrainian defenses but to help them prevail against a larger invading force.
-Speaking Tuesday at the event’s opening, he said that Ukraine’s allies will “keep moving heaven and earth” to meet Ukraine’s near-term security requirements.
+The goal, Austin said ahead of the conference, is not just to support Ukrainian defenses but to help them prevail against a larger invading force.
+In opening remarks to the meeting, he said Ukraine’s allies will “keep moving heaven and earth” to meet Ukraine’s near-term security requirements.

 “We believe they can win if they have the right equipment, the right support,” Austin said on Monday in Poland after returning from a visit to Kyiv with Secretary of State Antony Blinken that included discussion of Ukraine’s military needs.
 He also said the goal is to “see Russia weakened to the degree that it can’t do the kinds of things it has done in invading Ukraine.”